rshipp/python-appassure/README.md

 mounts.dismount('my_named_mount')
 ```

-Others must be passed in EITHER valid XML data, OR a dictionary
+Others must be passed in either valid XML data, or a dictionary
 object that will be converted to XML by the the library.
 Here's an
 example using raw XML.